 Hands-on lessons about basic circuits using a pair of wired cave rescue phones.
-Activities include:

-- We bring two cave rescue phones to our programs.
+Activities include: We bring two cave rescue phones to our programs.
 The phones are connected by wire, which allows us to discuss basic circuits, and demonstrate that a circuit requires at least one complete loop to function.
 Students can disconnect and reconnect wires for hands-on learning about conductors and insulators.
 Students talk with each other over the phones.
 CaveSim staff discuss the relationship between wire length, electrical resistance, electrical energy dissipation in the wire, and phone volume.
-Electrical circuits involving the earth as one of the conductor are discussed. - New for 2019/2020: Students make their own form of cave phones, using vibration to communicate over a distance.
-Students are encouraged to understand the analog between the mechanical waves in this activity and the electrical waves in the preceding activity. - New for 2019/2020: Students use a stainless steel drum to propagate waves through water.
-Students make observations about the interaction between sound and mechanical energy.
-Students are encouraged to make connections between this activity and the vibrations that travel between their home-made phones in the preceding activity. - Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave Jackson, who has designed high speed computer chips for oscilloscopes.
+Electrical circuits involving the earth as one of the conductors are discussed.
+New for 2019/2020: Students make their own form of cave phones, using vibration to communicate over a distance.
+Students are encouraged to understand the analog between the mechanical waves in this activity and the electrical waves in the preceding activity.
+New for 2019/2020: Students make observations about the interaction between sound and mechanical energy.
+Students are encouraged to make connections between this activity and the vibrations that travel between their home-made phones in the preceding activity.
+Available upon request: Demonstrations with an oscilloscope (see https://whatis.techtarget.com/definition/oscilloscope) by CaveSim owner Dave Jackson, who has designed high speed computer chips for oscilloscopes.
 The oscilloscope produces a graphical representation of voltage on the cave rescue phone wire vs. time, which allows students to visualize their vocal energy on a screen.
 We discuss graph axes, and the relationship between time-based and frequency based graphs.
 Resonances/oscillation of electrical and sound signals are also discussed.
-This activity is typically done for middle/high school, but can be adapted to older elementary students.
+This activity is typically done for middle/high school, but can be adapted to older elementary students. <image/> <image/> <image/> <image/> CaveSim program element: Bat games and lessons Corresponding TEKS